• Skip to primary navigation

 • Tomato paste: Adds a depth of flavor to the étouffée.

-• Vegetables: Sauteed onion, green pepper, and garlic add the first layer of flavor to the étouffée.
+• Vegetables: Sauteed onion, green bell pepper, and garlic add the first layer of flavor to the étouffée.

 • Chicken stock: Use a quality chicken stock with good flavor, make sure to warm it up before adding it to the roux.